bakks/butterfish/README.md

 Shell mode: Wraps your local shell to provide easy prompting and autocomplete.

 Butterfish stores an OpenAI auth token at ~/.config/butterfish/butterfish.env and the prompt wrappers it uses at ~/.config/butterfish/prompts.yaml.
+Butterfish logs to the system temp dir, usually to /var/tmp/butterfish.log.

 To print the full prompts and responses from the OpenAI API, use the --verbose flag.
 Support can be found at https://github.com/bakks/butterfish.